SoftUni-Internal/interactive-content/EN/06-Templating/05-Summary.md

 [slide]

 # Summary

-In this lesson we learned:
+# In this session you learnt:

 - Templates make our HTML modular
     - Resulting in less repetitive code and fewer data to load